framps/raspiBackupDoc/en/src/installation-in-5-minutes.md

 ```

 Another line must then be inserted in `/etc/fstab`.
 The PARTUUID
-from the following example must be adapted and is PARTUUID to use is displayed with `lsblk -o PARTUUID`.
+from the following example must be adapted and the PARTUUID to use is displayed with `lsblk -o PARTUUID`.

 ```
 PARTUUID=aeddf698-02    /backup     ext4    defaults,noatime,nofail,async   0  0